francescascotti16/Demo-Relevance-Feedback/README.md

 - `demo_functions.py` - Functions used in `demo.py`
 - `preprocessing.ipynb` - Notebook with instructions for data preprocessing
 - `time_exp.ipynb` - Notebook for time-based performance experiments
+- `data/` - Utility contains two dataset used in the time experiment:

 ### 3. Download and Prepare the Dataset